 Alcohol

-AUD is often overlooked and can be worsened by other medications.
+Alcohol use disorder is often overlooked in older people, and can be made worse by taking certain medications.
 About 65% of people 65 and older report high-risk drinking, making alcohol the most used drug among older people.

 Prescription Drugs

 Chronic health problems tend to develop as people age, and older adults are frequently prescribed more medications than other age groups.
-This can lead to a higher use rate of potentially addictive medicines, especially opioids, sedatives, and benzodiazepines.
+This can lead to a higher use rate of potentially addictive prescription medications, especially opioids, sedatives, and benzodiazepines.

 Nicotine Addiction